 Ukraine celebrated their first victory at the Future Stars International tournament after beating the Netherlands 66-57 in the final.
 In the third pace game Denmark overcome England 73-59.
 England’s efforts were dictated by a slow start when England found themselves trailing 22-6 at the end of the first quarter.
 England started the second half with a far more aggressive approach which started paying dividends reducing Denmark’s lead to single digits.
 However that was as far as Steve Bucknell’s team could go in terms of challenging the Danish team and the 14 points margin probably correctly reflects the difference in class between these 2 outfits.
 England’s best performances came undoubtedly on Friday during the qualification rounds.
 Firstly they dispatched Sweden 62-55.
 Then came their performance of the tournament when they defeated in a very impressive Ukraine 84-76.

 In the fifth/sixth place two game series Sweden completely overpowered a depleted London-United-Harefield Academy team.
 The Londoners after losing 3 starters in their first game against Holland were reduced to mere observers of the proceedings for the rest of the tournament.
-For the full scores of the tournament please click here.

 National Coaching Clinic